supplychainproject/supplychainproject.github.io/README.md

 * License - intellectual property requirements governing use of an artifact.

 The Supply Chain Project defines a specification for an artifact Bill of Materials.

+## Repositories
+Repositories allow requesting and receiving Artifacts and Bills of Materials.

 ## Policy